 Zosia’s PhD in Resource Management Environmental Studies focused on green building performance and post-occupancy evaluation.
-She brings over 15 years’ experience in driving sustainable change and environmental policy in organizations across North America and Europe to our team.
-Zosia’s deep and consistent focus on the interface of humans, the natural world, and the built environment is at the heart of Nexii’s mission and operations.
+She brings over 15 years’ experience in driving sustainable change and environmental policy in organizations across North America and Europe to Nexii.
+Zosia’s deep and consistent focus on product performance, carbon impact of operations, zero waste and climate resilience are at the heart of Nexii’s operations.
+Together with teams from across the company, Zosia leads Nexii’s environment, social and governance (ESG) strategy underpinning our mission to build a vibrant future for people and planet.

 Nexii recently joined the Carbon Leadership Forum (CLF) as a sponsor.
 The CLF aims to eliminate embodied carbon in buildings and infrastructure by inspiring change and innovation in materials, building and construction industries.
 We are excited to collaborate with the CLF and other like-minded partners committed to decarbonizing the built environment.